krishnakaushik25/ContextAI-QA/README.md

 - Experiment with different LLM architectures or sizes
 - Integrate advanced logging or explainability modules
 - Deploy at scale using Docker, Ray clusters, or Kubernetes

 ---

-## Licensing

-Check the LICENSE file or relevant model/dataset licenses before using in production.

----

-## Credits & Acknowledgments

-- Built as an original work inspired by modern RAG QA architectures and open-source LLM engineering best practices.

----